Ravi Batra: Bestsellers

 Ravi Batra is the author of six international bestsellers, two of which appeared on The New York Times list.
 In 1980 he published Muslim Civilization and the Crisis in Iran where he predicted the fall of the Shah and the rise of a class of intellectuals, or Mullahs, followed by a drawn out war with Iraq.
 In 1984, he penned what was to become his first bestseller, first under the title Regular Cycles of Money, Inflation, Regulation and Depressions.
 A central theme of this book was that the mal-distribution of wealth, which Batra found to be the cause of past episodes of financial speculative manias that were followed by a crash and depression.
 Lester Thurow was so impressed that he wrote a preface stating the ideas were "novel and brilliant".
 This book was subsequently renamed as The Great Depression of 1990.
 It entered the New York Times Best Seller list in the Non-fiction category in early 1987 and reached #1 later that year.

 Outcomes of predictions

 Batra predicted a full scale depression in the US in 1990; it did not happen.
-Batra's reputation rose in Europe on account of his correct prediction for the downfall of communism when he was awarded the Medal of the Italian Senate in 1990.
+Batra's reputation rose in Europe on account of his correct prediction for the Fall of Communism when he was awarded the Medal of the Italian Senate in 1990.
 Batra continued to publish bestselling works in Japan with economic malaise lasting until the early 2000s.
 In the US, however, his sales began to drop and his booming side-line career as a media commentator on matters economic and financial began to sour.
 In 1993, Batra received the Ig Nobel Prize in economics.
 On September 9, 2007, Batra predicted:

 A political revolution will take place in the United States by the end of this decade ... by around 2010.
 And the revolution could go on for four or five years before it is complete.
 So, from 2010 to 2016 we could see major changes in US economy and society.
 It will be a peaceful revolution and it will bring an end to the rule of money in society.